racheyz/Mood-Tracker/README.md

 summary or comments.

 ## User story:
+Phase 1:
-- As a user, I would want to be able to set a pixel to a specific colour
+- As a user, I would want to be able to create a mood board of any size I choose
-- As a user, I would want to be able to delete the colour for a certain pixel
+- As a user, I would want to be able to choose a starting date
-- As a user, I would want to see the date and month associated with each pixel
+- As a user, I would want to see the date and month associated with each day
 - As a user, I would want to have a selection of moods to choose from
 - As a user, I would want to see a summary of the number of days I've felt each mood
+- As a user, I would want to assign a mood to a specific day
+- As a user, I would want to be able to change the mood of a specific day